Marmelodov/PromptCrafter-API/docs/quickstart.md

 ## 1. Create your account

-This step establishes your identity in the system, creating a secure and private workspace.
-It ensures that every prompt you create is tied to your account, so only you can access and manage your library.
+This step establishes your identity in the system, creating a private workspace.
+It ensures that every prompt you save is tied to your account, so only you can access your library.

 **Endpoint**: `POST /auth/signup`